stan-dev/design-docs/designs/0027-adjoint-ode.md

 # Summary
 [summary]: #summary

-Ordinary differential equations (ODEs) are currently severly costly to fit in Stan for larger systems.
-This is due to the multiplicative scaling of the required computing ressources with the ODE system size N and the number of parameters M defining the ODE.
+Ordinary differential equations (ODEs) are currently severely costly to fit in Stan for larger systems.
+This is due to the multiplicative scaling of the required computing resources with the ODE system size
+$N$ and the number of parameters $M$ defining the ODE.
 Currently we implement in Stan the so-called forward-mode ODE method in order to obtain in addition to the solution of the ODE the sensitivities of the ODE.
 The cost of this method scales as